Azure-Samples/functions-dotnet-codercards/README.md

 ## Talking points about Azure Functions

-* The code is triggered off a new blob in a container.
-We automatically get a binding for both the byte array and the blob name

-* The blob name is used to generate the text on the image
+* Creating an HTTP trigger that writes a queue message is just one line of code!

+* Using a queue message to trigger blob processing is preferable to a blob trigger, as it is easier to ensure transactional processing.
+Also, blob triggers can be delayed for up to 10 minutes on the Consumption plan.

+* By binding to a POCO, you can use the payload of a trigger to configure an input binding.
+In this example, we binding to the `BlobName` property in the queue message.
-* The input binding is just a byte array, which makes it easy to manipulate with memory streams (no need to create new ones)

-* Other binding types for C# are Stream, CloudBlockBlob, etc, which is very flexible.

-* The output binding is just a stream that you just write to
+* The input binding is just a byte array, which makes it easy to manipulate with memory streams (no need to create new ones).
+Other binding types for C# are Stream, CloudBlockBlob, etc, which is very flexible.
+The output binding is just a stream that you just write to.

-* This is a very declarative model, details of binding are in a separate json file that can be edited manually or through the Integrate UX

-* In general, functions will scale based on the amount of events in input.
-A real system would probably use something like Azure Queue or Service Bus triggers, in order to track messages more closely.